sundeepbassi/The-Wellbeing-Retreat/README.md

 To set the style for navigation links was shown in the love running video Code Institute.

 To construct the yoga and meditation sections were shown in the love running video by the Code Institue.
 However I had to do a sketch on paper, to check how the layout would look like for both the yoga and meditation sections.
 As I was going to have to split the screen into two sections.
 The width was adjusted to 50% so as to make the two sections equal to fit the information.

-I also wanted to ensure that both the yoga and meditaion sections were kept consistent in their structures as they would be holding similar questions on the left hand side.
+I also wanted to ensure that both the yoga and meditaion sections were kept consistent in their structures as they would be holding similar questions on the left and right hand side.

 ### Left hand side of the screen